-Product / Packaging disposal
+Product/Packaging disposal

-- Recycle wherever possible or consult manufacturer for recycling options. - Consult State Land Waste Management Authority for disposal. - Bury residue in an authorised landfill. - Recycle containers if possible, or dispose of in an authorised landfill.
+- Consult manufacturer for recycling options and recycle where possible. - Consult State Land Waste Management Authority for disposal. - Incinerate residue at an approved site. - Recycle containers if possible, or dispose of in an authorised landfill.

 14 - TRANSPORT INFORMATION